-Dan Henderson is one of the most accomplished and admired champions in the history of mixed martial arts, earning titles in multiple organizations and weight classes over the course of a storied career that began in 1997.The two-time Olympic wrestler recently re-joined the UFC after a successful four-fight stint in Strikeforce that saw him record three straight KO victories.
+Dan Henderson is one of the most accomplished and admired champions in the history of mixed martial arts.
+Over the course of a storied career that began in 1997, Dan earned titles in multiple organizations and weight classes.
+In 2011, the two-time Olympic wrestler re-joined the UFC after a successful four-fight stint in Strikeforce, where he achieved three straight KO victories.

-Today, the 41-year-old Henderson remains one of the world’s elite MMA athletes.
-Consistently ranked as one of the top pound-for-pound fighters in all of mixed martial arts, Henderson has compiled a 28-8 record versus elite competition.
+Today, the 45-year-old Henderson remains one of the world’s elite MMA athletes.
+Consistently ranked as one of the top pound-for-pound fighters in all of mixed martial arts, Henderson has compiled a 31-13 record versus elite competition.

 In March 2011, he won the Strikeforce light heavyweight crown in emphatic fashion, knocking out Rafael “Feijao” Cavalcante in the third round.
 In July 2011, he ventured into the heavyweight division to take on longtime Pride champion Fedor Emelianenko.
 Despite a considerable size disadvantage, Henderson defeated the legendaryRussian via TKO in the opening round.